waynenilsen/capnp-ffi/readme.md

 		out_dt.set_day(1);
 	}

-	let mut out_buf : Vec<u8> = Vec::new();
+    // --- BEGIN can anyone help me get this into a function? --- let mut out_buf : Vec<u8> = Vec::new();
 	capnp::serialize::write_message( &mut out_buf, &omessage );
 	BytesOutput {
 		values: out_buf.as_ptr(),
 		len : out_buf.len(),
 	}
-}
+    // --- END can anyone help me get this into a function? --- }

 ```